GoogleChrome/web.dev/src/site/content/en/accessible/style-focus/index.md

 If you click on the `<button>` with a mouse in Chrome on macOS you should see its custom focus style.
-However, you will not see the custom focus style if you click on the `<button>` in Firefox or Safari on macOS.
-This is because in Firefox and Safari the element does not receive focus when you click on it.
+However, you will not see the custom focus style if you click on the `<button>` in Safari on macOS.
+This is because in Safari the element does not receive focus when you click on it.

 {% Glitch {
   id: 'focus-style2',